Metaswitch/clearwater-readthedocs/IBCF.md

 # IBCF

-The Clearwater IBCF (Interconnect Border Gateway Function) provides an interface point between a Clearwater deployment and one or more trusted SIP trunks.
+The Clearwater IBCF (Interconnection Border Control Function) provides an interface point between a Clearwater deployment and one or more trusted SIP trunks.

 The IBCF does not currently provide all of the functions of an IMS compliant IBCF - in particular it does not support topology hiding or an H.248 interface to control a Transition Gateway.